cgwire/kitsu/docs/getting-started-production/README.md

 In a glimpse, you can see the state of your elements and team.

-**Late in red** display the bar that is not validated yet, but they are behind schedule.
+**Late in red** display the task that is not validated yet, but they are behind schedule, Due Date is past.

 ![Task type page schedule coloring late in red](../img/getting-started/task_type_schedule_coloring_late.png)